MichaelVoelkel/poms-journal-bst/README.md

 The subtlety is that the first author's last name is shown first while follow-up authors have their first name first.

 This BST file accounts for that.
 If you have additional comments, feel free to create a pull request or an issue.

-Credits to Christiane Haubitz for creating the main template.